ISE-FIZKarlsruhe/nfdi4culture/docs/index.md

 This is where we test ideas and do development work on the [knowledge graph of the NFDI4Culture consortium](https://nfdi4culture.de/resources/knowledge-graph.html).

-This is the feeding ground for what eventually ends up in the [Culture Knowledge Graph Kitchen](https://gitlab.rlp.net/adwmainz/nfdi4culture/knowledge-graph/culture-kg-kitchen/)
+This is a feeding ground for what eventually ends up in the [Culture Knowledge Graph Kitchen](https://gitlab.rlp.net/adwmainz/nfdi4culture/knowledge-graph/culture-kg-kitchen/)

 ## Information Graph